- Yield: 15-24

 Making Fillo Cups

 Making your own fillo cups is fun and easy to do.
 You can use any of our fillo doughs to make them.
 So if you prefer to use whole wheat fillo or organic fillo it makes no difference.
 For this recipe, I chose to use our Country Style Fillo dough.
-The thicker sheet will help make the cups more sturdy if you were going to use a juicier filling.
+The thicker sheet will help make the cups more sturdy if you use a moist filling.
 The thinner doughs would be more flaky.
 Believe me, any of them will taste great.

 As shown in the images, lay out three sheets (maybe 4-5 if you are using thinner dough) Spray each sheet and layer another over it.
 If you are using the standard mini sized muffin tins (2.5" across) I've found a 3.5 inch square gives a nice sized collar and looks pretty.
 You can experiment for the ideal size you would like.